Tekdirfan/Matching-Algorithms/README.md

 $$
-x_{ij} \in \{0, 1\} \quad \forall i,j \in \{1, \ldots, n\}
+0 \leq x_{ij} \leq 1 \quad \forall i,j \in \{1, \ldots, n\}
 $$

 Where:
 - n is the number of men (equal to the number of women)
-- x_ij is 1 if man i is matched with woman j, and 0 otherwise
+- x_ij represents the extent to which man i is matched with woman j (0 ≤ x_ij ≤ 1)
-- The first two constraints ensure that each person is matched exactly once
+- The first two constraints ensure that each person is fully matched (potentially fractionally to multiple partners)
-- The third constraint ensures stability: for each potential pair (i,j), either they are matched, or at least one of them is matched to someone they prefer
+- The third constraint ensures stability: for each potential pair (i,j), either they are matched to some extent, or at least one of them is matched to a preferable partner to some extent
 - ≻_j denotes woman j's preference order over men
 - ≻_i denotes man i's preference order over women

+Note: This formulation allows for fractional matchings.
+However, it can be shown that for the stable marriage problem, there always exists an optimal solution where all x_ij are either 0 or 1.
+This is due to the structure of the constraint matrix, which is totally unimodular.
+Therefore, solving this linear program will yield an integer solution, corresponding to a stable matching.

 ## Implementation